ciamara/AKO_LABS_2/README.md

 ### .asm subprogram for setting an environment variable of name and value called from .c
 -> included checking if variable exists, if exists stop program and dont overwrite
 -> also included verification in .c after creating to check if variable has been set correctly
+-> arguments are passed and used as utf-16